Agriculture integrated into overarching focus on food security

 USAID and Department of Agriculture lead food assistance and agriculture initiatives

-Other institutions of relevance include the Overseas Private Investment Corporation (OPIC), Department of Commerce, Department of State, Department of the Treasury, Department of Defense, Department of Homeland Security, Environmental Protection Agency, Peace Corps, African Development Foundation, the US Geological Survey, the National Science Foundation, and the National Institutes of Health.
+Other institutions of relevance include the Overseas Private Investment Corporation (OPIC; to be replaced by the US’ new Development Finance Corporation, the DFC, in October 2019), as well as the Department of Commerce, Department of State, Department of the Treasury, Department of Defense, Department of Homeland Security, Environmental Protection Agency, Peace Corps, African Development Foundation, the US Geological Survey, the National Science Foundation, and the National Institutes of Health.